google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

 made by the log in the form of SCTs have been kept.
 Audits are performed by monitors or TLS clients.

-In particular, there are four log behaviour properties that should be checked:
+In particular, there are four log behavior properties that should be checked:

 * The Maximum Merge Delay (MMD).